ryant030408/MipsVisualizer/README.md

 # MipsVisualizer
-##mips visualizer and scripter
+## MIPS visualizer and scripter

-A python MIPS simulator
+A python MIPS simulator, WIP